abhishek-junghare/Legion-5-15IMH05a-Hackintosh/README.md

 ## Notes
 * Use USB Tethering if WiFi is not working.
-* Mount EFI to access it after moving from USB to macOS Drive using Terminal - [View Guide](https://hologos.github.io/how-to-mount-efi-from-command-line-terminal/)
+* You can access EFI after moving from USB to macOS Drive by mounting it using Terminal - [View Guide](https://hologos.github.io/how-to-mount-efi-from-command-line-terminal/)
 * WiFi kext needs to be changed depending on macOS version - [Download WiFi Kext](https://github.com/OpenIntelWireless/itlwm/releases)
 * config.plist needs to be updated after changing EFI contents like WiFi kext above.
 Use snapshot feature from ProperTree for updating - [Download ProperTree](https://github.com/corpnewt/ProperTree)
 * Simply boot from the macOS Installer USB to your macOS Drive in case the system doesn't boot properly from EFI on macOS Drive.